NVIDIA (NASDAQ:NVDA) PT Raised to $350.00

-NVIDIA (NASDAQ:NVDA) had its price objective lifted by research analysts at Craig Hallum from $220.00 to $350.00 in a note issued to investors on Thursday, The Fly reports.
-The brokerage currently has a “buy” rating on the computer hardware maker’s stock.
-Craig Hallum’s price objective would suggest a potential upside of 8.36% from the stock’s current price.
+NVIDIA (NASDAQ:NVDA) had its price objective raised by research analysts at Piper Sandler from $260.00 to $350.00 in a report issued on Thursday, Analyst Ratings Network reports.
+The brokerage presently has an “overweight” rating on the computer hardware maker’s stock.
+Piper Sandler’s price target would indicate a potential upside of 6.11% from the company’s current price.

-NVDA has been the topic of a number of other reports.
-Truist upped their target price on shares of NVIDIA from $360.00 to $389.00 and gave the company a “buy” rating in a research report on Thursday.
-UBS Group upped their target price on shares of NVIDIA from $230.00 to $350.00 and gave the company a “buy” rating in a research report on Monday.
-Wedbush downgraded shares of NVIDIA from an “outperform” rating to a “neutral” rating and upped their target price for the company from $220.00 to $300.00 in a research report on Friday, November 12th.
-They noted that the move was a valuation call.
-Bank of America upped their target price on shares of NVIDIA from $275.00 to $340.00 and gave the company a “buy” rating in a research report on Wednesday, November 10th.
-Finally, Truist Securities upped their target price on shares of NVIDIA from $360.00 to $389.00 and gave the company a “buy” rating in a research report on Thursday.
-Three analysts have rated the stock with a hold rating, twenty-eight have assigned a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat.com, NVIDIA has a consensus rating of “Buy” and a consensus price target of $299.32.
+Other research analysts have also recently issued reports about the company.
+Needham & Company LLC raised their price objective on NVIDIA from $200.00 to $245.00 and gave the stock a “buy” rating in a research note on Thursday, August 19th.
+Susquehanna Bancshares raised their price objective on NVIDIA from $250.00 to $360.00 and gave the stock a “positive” rating in a research note on Thursday, November 11th.
+Citigroup raised their price objective on NVIDIA from $223.00 to $350.00 and gave the stock a “buy” rating in a research note on Monday, November 15th.
+Summit Insights raised NVIDIA from a “sell” rating to a “buy” rating in a report on Friday, October 22nd.
+Finally, Mizuho raised their target price on NVIDIA from $225.00 to $235.00 and gave the stock a “buy” rating in a report on Thursday, August 19th.
+Three investment analysts have rated the stock with a hold rating, twenty-eight have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus target price of $322.75.

-In other news, Director Robert K. Burgess sold 20,000 shares of NVIDIA stock in a transaction on Tuesday, August 24th.
-The stock was sold at an average price of $218.38, for a total transaction of $4,367,600.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Persis Drell sold 10,000 shares of the business’s stock in a transaction dated Friday, August 20th.
-The shares were sold at an average price of $203.41, for a total value of $2,034,100.00.
+In other NVIDIA news, Director Robert K. Burgess sold 10,000 shares of NVIDIA stock in a transaction on Wednesday, October 13th.
+The stock was sold at an average price of $208.68, for a total value of $2,086,800.00.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Also, Director Robert K. Burgess sold 20,000 shares of NVIDIA stock in a transaction on Tuesday, August 24th.
+The shares were sold at an average price of $218.38, for a total value of $4,367,600.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 40,000 shares of company stock valued at $8,488,500 in the last ninety days.
-Insiders own 4.47% of the company’s stock.
+Company insiders own 4.47% of the company’s stock.

 About NVIDIA